How To Overclock Your GPU

 MSI Afterburner

 As mentioned earlier, the entire overclocking process has evolved and can now be done without ever needing to access BIOS.
-You only need a few free simple Windows tools, and you’re good to go.
+You only need a few complementary simple Windows tools, and you’re good to go.

 One of the key components to overclocking is benchmarking.
 When you think about it, it makes sense that you would need a benchmarking tool to compare the situation before and after the overclocking process.